-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

-- Individual pupils have made subjective gains across the curriculum - The role and allocation of teaching assistant support has been flexible throughout this year, in response to learning review meetings and pupil progress - Work with outside agencies including educational psychologists, well-being workers has improved staff skills and expertise have greatly improved in a variety of areas relating to common needs and barriers facing our pupils who receive PPG funding e.g. attachment, emotional resilience, self-regulation - TA2 assistant support for small intervention groups across KS2 has been used to plug gaps in Reading, Writing and Mathematics - Increased TA assistant support for flexible individual and group work to support the holistic needs of PP children. - Support for vulnerable families, including the cost of uniform and milk.
-This has a very positive impact on self-esteem and confidence. - Resources to aid PP pupils to work independently and build confidence.
-The increase in technology packages has enabling PP to engage in reading and number through technology (Lexia and TT Rockstars) - PP Reports, learning review meetings have led to greater awareness of PP pupils by all staff and the need to prioritise their support with mainstream lessons and interventions.
+- Individual pupils have made subjective gains across the curriculum from their starting point. - The role and allocation of teaching assistant support has been flexible throughout this year, in response to learning review meetings and pupil progress. - Work with outside agencies including educational psychologists and well-being workers has continued to benefit staff in their skills and expertise.
+Further, this support has proved beneficial in relation to the common needs and barriers facing our pupils who receive PPG funding e.g. attachment, emotional resilience, self-regulation. - TA2 assistant support for small intervention groups across KS2 has been used to plug gaps in Reading, Writing and Mathematics.
+It has also been used to support the holistic needs of PP children. - Support for vulnerable families, including the cost of milk.
+This has a very positive impact on self-esteem and confidence. - Resources to aid PP pupils to work independently, build confidence and engage in reading and number through technology (Lexia and TT Rockstars) - PP Reports, learning review meetings have led to greater awareness of PP pupils by all staff and the need to prioritise their support with mainstream lessons and interventions.